Offers, Counteroffers and Negotiation

 How Do You Make an Offer?

-When a home is made available for sale the home seller is making an offer to buyers: for a given number of dollars and other terms you can acquire this home.
+When a home is made available for sale the home seller is making an offer to buyers: for a given dollar amount plus other terms.
 Buyers, in turn, can respond with several options:

 • accept the offer

 To make an offer to purchase the home from the seller, Peachtree Fine Properties will complete a written offer using the terms and conditions as discussed with you.
 Your offer will be presented to the seller’s agent who will present your offer to the seller.
 The owner, in turn, may accept the offer, reject it or make a counteroffer.

 A counteroffer is a new offer with different terms.
 Offers and counteroffers reflect the back-and-forth activity of the marketplace.
 It’s a common, efficient and practical process, but also one that may contain tricky clauses and hidden costs.
 Because of this, and because counteroffers are common, it’s important for buyers to remain in close contact with Peachtree Fine Properties during the negotiation process so that any proposed changes can be quickly reviewed.